 Suprematism - Neo-Plasticism - Art Informel - De Stijl

-It is important to note that the roots of abstraction can be found in Post-Impressionism, which appeared in France before the turn of the 20th century.
-Early forms of abstract artworks included illustrations of people with the use of angles and planes.
-One of the bright examples of such techniques is pointillism, where artists used points to illustrate different places and people.
+It is important to note that the roots of abstraction are to be found in Post-Impressionism.
+The movement appeared in France before the turn of the 20th century.
+Early forms included illustrations of people with the use of angles and planes.
+One of the examples of such techniques is pointillism, where artists used points to illustrate different places and people.

 By appointment only

 The nature of abstraction

 There is no consensus about the definition and abstraction nature.
 Nevertheless, this is a legitimate style of art.
 Artworks can mean many different things for a person, thus, giving him or her a lot of freedom and room for creativity.
 Art abstract allows people to explore things that they see in their minds rather than with their eyes.
 There is a distinction between creating artworks from forms that are not drawn from the visible world or abstracted from appearances.

 Wassily Kandinsky, Expressionism (early twentieth century): Expressionist artworks involved highly intense color and non-naturalistic brushwork, often based on the artist’s inner feelings.
 Kandinsky saw his abstract paintings as an alternative pathway to spiritual reality.

 Jackson Pollock, Action painting (1940–1950s).
 The action painting was directly influenced by automatism.
 Pollock channeled this into producing gestural, improvised ‘drip paintings’ by placing his canvas on the ground and pouring paint onto it from the can or trailing it from the brush or a stick.

 Mark Rothko, Colour field painting (1940–1950s).
 Another form of abstract expressionism, the color field painters produced simple compositions made out of large soft-edged areas of color with no evident focus of attention, intending to create a meditational response in the viewer.